tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 ### Race conditions ###

 In parallel programming the most critical part is to keep consistency to the shared context between every task.
-Event though JavaScript engine implementations are single-threaded environments and there is not need to use techniques such as locks, mutexes and the like, the possibility of race conditions is **not guaranteed** to not happen.
+Even though JavaScript engine implementations are single-threaded environments and there is not need to use techniques such as locks, mutexes and the like, the possibility of race conditions is **not guaranteed** to not happen.
 So you have to double check the computations taking place within a task running in parallel and the delay it takes to return its result to the others as this is often the reason of such race conditions.

 ## Implementations ##